KristenGarnier/RestauReactPouchDb/README.md

 ## Feature

 Real time update while students are making order ( Put two browser alongside, order from one, and see the other one update ( if you are on the order section ) )
+It also persistate your command to your localstorage if you want to come back later

 ## Happiness is 3 lines away